-God has made you H lis in the world.
+God has ma ade you His in the world.
 How will this help the world?

-Not only do you hold important positions as an eternal child of God, His seasoning and His light in this world, you have been trained and qualified for unique future leadership in Christ's Kingdom on earth.
+Not only do you hold important status as an eternal child of God, but you are also His seasoning of a godless civilization, His light in this dark world, and you have been trained and qualified for unique future leadership in Christ's Kingdom on earth.
 He was wounded, and all those who follow Him also receive wounds, as you have.
 You've been through the refiner's fire.
-The Bible predicts that in the end times society will crumble and treacherous times will come - and those times may come very soon - we may already be experiencing them.
+The Bible predicts that in the end times society will crumble and treacherous times will come - and those times may come very soon.
+We may already be experiencing them.
 Who better to lead us through those traumatic times than someone like you?
-You have been to hell and back.
+As a soldier, you have been to hell and back.
 It is hated but familiar territory for you.
 You are important now, but in the coming years you will be extremely valuable.